AutonoML: Towards an Integrated Framework for Autonomous Machine Learning: Persistence and Adaptation

 From an idealised perspective, the paucity of specialised algorithms is largely irrelevant to AutonoML, which aims to be universally applicable; any strategist in such a framework should employ generic adaptation mechanisms that work irrespective of base learner.
-Dynamic Weighted Majority (DWM) is one such general method, bundling together an ensemble of experts~\cite{koma07}.
+Dynamic Weighted Majority (DWM) is one such general method, bundling together an ensemble of experts~\citep{koma07}.
 If the ensemble errs, a new expert is added, training only on subsequent data that ideally encapsulates a drifted concept.
 If an expert errs, adhering too rigidly to outdated concepts, its prediction is given less weight within the ensemble.
 If confidence in an expert is sufficiently low, it is booted from the ensemble altogether.
-Another alternative is the Paired Learners (PL) method, which only requires two ML-pipelines~\cite{bama08}.
+Another alternative is the Paired Learners (PL) method, which only requires two ML-pipelines~\citep{bama08}.
 Specifically, a stable learner trains on all the data it encounters after its initialisation, while a reactive learner trains on a moving window of data.
 If the reactive learner sufficiently outperforms the stable learner, the latter is reset with a new expert.
-Beyond this, there are many more approaches to adaptation that have been reviewed elsewhere, e.g.~in the context of soft sensors~\cite{kagr11}.
-More complex methods include the `incremental local-learning soft-sensing algorithm' (ILLSA)~\cite{kaga10} and its batch-based successor, the Simple Adaptive Batch Local Ensemble (SABLE) method~\cite{baga15}.
+Beyond this, there are many more approaches to adaptation that have been reviewed elsewhere, e.g.~in the context of soft sensors~\citep{kagr11}.
+Some recent works have argued that maintaining a static collection of stream-based heterogeneous learners, and only adapting the ensemble weighting, is already competitive with other methods in accuracy while being computationally cheaper~\citep{riho15, riho17}.
+However, more complex methods of note include the `incremental local-learning soft-sensing algorithm' (ILLSA)~\citep{kaga10} and its batch-based successor, the Simple Adaptive Batch Local Ensemble (SABLE) method~\citep{baga15}.